An Attention-Enhanced {\Phi}-OTDR Event Recognition Framework for Edge-Based Distributed Acoustic Sensing: CONCLUSIONS

 \section{CONCLUSIONS}

-In this paper, we proposed a novel framework, STFT-AECNN, to address the critical challenge of achieving both state-of-the-art accuracy and high computational efficiency for $\Phi$-OTDR event classification in resource-constrained IoT environments.
-Specifically, we introduced a novel STFT-based data representation that transforms raw multi-channel signals into stacked spectrograms, preserving the signal's inherent spatiotemporal structure while enabling efficient 2D-CNN processing.
+In this paper, we proposed a lightweight network , STFT-AECNN, to address the critical challenge of achieving both state-of-the-art accuracy and high computational efficiency for $\Phi$-OTDR event classification in resource-constrained IoT environments.
+Specifically, we introduced a STFT-based data representation that transforms raw multi-channel signals into stacked spectrograms, preserving the signal's inherent spatiotemporal structure while enabling efficient 2D-CNN processing.
 Furthermore, our design incorporates a custom SEAM attention module and a joint loss function to enhance discriminative feature learning, enabling the model to adaptively focus on sparse event signatures.
 Extensive experiments demonstrated that our approach not only surpasses foundational architectures but also rivals more complex, state-of-the-art methods in accuracy, all while maintaining a minimal computational footprint.
-These results underscore the potential of STFT-AECNN as a practical and scalable solution, paving the way for real-time, intelligent event recognition in large-scale IoT-enabled sensing systems.
+These results underscore the potential of STFT-AECNN as a practical and scalable solution, paving the way for real-time intelligence at the edge across IoT sensing systems.